what to pack for the riviera maya

 From white-sand beaches to ancient ruins, Riviera Maya is one of Mexico’s most popular travel destinations.
 The Riviera Maya area sits on the northeast coast of Quintana Roo and faces the turquoise waters of the Caribbean Sea.
 Thanks to the Riviera Maya's year-round warm weather, your packing list will call for less heavy layers and more sun-friendly attire.

-Below you’ll find essential packing list items to bring on your trip to Riviera Maya, what NOT to bring there, and some frequently asked questions about Riviera Maya.
+Below you’ll find essential packing list items to bring on your trip to Riviera Maya, what NOT to bring there, what to wear, and some frequently asked questions about Riviera Maya.

 This five-piece packing cube set is the perfect organizer for your clothes and dirty laundry.
 You can roll or fold up your clothes into each cube and zip them up for the most efficient way to pack your suitcase.